Mō Te Kaupapa Whakawhānau o Aotearoa | About the Aotearoa Midwifery Project

 - the scope of practice of a midwife

 - the competencies for entry to the register of midwives

 And to also introduce key alignments with legislative changes relevant to midwifery practice

 The Project will develop an effective and efficient regulatory framework to protect the health and safety of wāhine, their pēpi and whānau in Aotearoa for the Council to consider.

-The Midwifery Council has established the Aotearoa Midwifery Reference Group to expertly guide the Council’s review of the regulatory framework by enabling ways of working together to make a difference.
+The Midwifery Council established the Collaborative Reference Group to expertly guide the Council’s review of the regulatory framework by enabling ways of working together to make a difference.
 This includes:

 - Contributing information, ideas and networks to support the successful implementation of the Aotearoa Midwifery Project.

 - Guiding the development of revised amendments to the midwifery regulatory framework and implications for recertification and preregistration education for the midwifery profession across the next five to ten years.